 A traditional English-style, flat-topped bed with 60-degree angle edges was used and early models were fitted with flat-belt drive and simple parallel plain-bush "split" headstock bearings, adjusted by a split in the bearing housing closed down by a bolt.
 Later machines were considerably improved by the use of a heavier, more rigid headstock casting with a flat front face (that gave improved support to the bearing posts) and the fitting of "draw-in" bronze bearings whose clearances could be set by screwed rings that pulled them into the headstock casting together with (unusually for this class and age of machine) a ball-bearing thrust race at the left-hand end.
 Oddly, a new headstock pattern was not commissioned, instead the older one was modified leaving the bosses for the camp screws still in place - with some even being cored ready for the drilling and tapping.
 The front bearing was a single taper with that at the rear (at least on those examples seen) a double cone.
 The headstocks of machines made in the final years of production were further strengthened by the use of bolt-down cap bearings, an unusual fitting to be found on any small, inexpensive lathe.
+These lathes are often found with V-belt drive, though the option was still available, if required, for a flat-belt system to be ordered.
 Yet another version, a "poverty" special was also manufactured (badged "Willimott"), this having distinctive pinch-bolt bearings with long, extended "flanges" at the front, V-belt drive, a single swivelling top slide, a full leadscrew nut and the necessary dog clutch to disengage the drive.